15 Facts About This Is Spinal Tap

 Because the vast majority of the film was improvised, all four of the film’s main stars—Reiner, McKean, Guest, and Shearer—received equal billing on the script.
 But because all of the actors contributed to the script, the foursome lobbied the Writers Guild of America to give every member of the cast a writing credit.
 The request was promptly denied.

 Reiner managed to edit the film’s original theatrical release down to 82 minutes, but fans of the film have very actively sought out the unedited footage.
-In 1998, the Criterion Collection released its only single-layer, double-sided disc that included more than an hour of additional footage (it’s now out of print, but can be found on eBay).
+In 1998, the Criterion Collection released its only single-layer, double-sided disc that included more than an hour of additional footage (it’s now out of print, but can be found on Amazon for about $250).
 MGM’s DVD features an additional 70 minutes of footage.
 But the holy grail of alternate versions is a four-and-a-half-hour bootleg edition.

 The film’s original script included a fun subplot which explained why the band members are often seen with cold sores on their lips: all three of them had slept with the lead singer of their opening act, and she gave them all herpes.

 Though Spinal Tap was created as a pure parody, the film’s success has led to a legitimate music career for McKean, Guest, and Shearer.
 In the three decades since the film’s debut, the trio has released albums, done numerous interviews in character, and performed in concert.
 “We played the Pyramid Stage,” Guest told The Wrap in 2013.
 “There were 130,000 people there or something.
-Since the film 30 years ago we've gone on tour, playing Wembley, the [Royal] Albert Hall, Carnegie Hall… It's weird but great.
+Since the film 30 years ago we've gone on tour, playing Wembley, the [Royal] Albert Hall, Carnegie Hall … It's weird but great.
 The fiction became real.”
-In the same interview, Guest also hinted that they may be returning to the stage this year.

 As part of the marketing campaign for their 1992 album, Break Like the Wind, a made-for-television sequel to the original film, The Return of Spinal Tap, was released.
 In addition to concert footage from a show at the Royal Albert Hall, the 58-minute film featured an appearance by The Folksmen, the fictional folk music band that McKean, Guest, and Shearer created in 1984 for an episode of Saturday Night Live.
 They have subsequently “opened” in concert for Spinal Tap as The Folksmen, and were once booed off the stage in New York City.
 The Folksmen also appeared in Guest’s 2003 mockumentary, A Mighty Wind.